Fresno Grizzlies Game Notes vs Lake Elsinore

 Fres-Notes:

-IT'S RAINING PROSPECTS: The Lake Elsinore Storm currently have six of the Padres Top 30 prospects on their roster according to MLB.com.
+IT'S RAINING PROSPECTS: The Lake Elsinore Storm currently have seven of the Padres Top 30 prospects on their roster according to MLB.com.
 They include C Ethan Salas (#3), OF Samuel Zavala (#4), LHP Robby Snelling (#5).
-RHP Henry Williams (#10), RHP Isaiah Lowe (#25) and LHP Jagger Haynes (#27).
-Salas, who just turned 17 years old, was ranked as MLB Pipeline's #1 international prospect in 2023.
+RHP Henry Williams (#10), INF Rosman Verdugo (#15), RHP Isaiah Lowe (#25) and LHP Jagger Haynes (#27).
+Salas, who just turned 17 years old, is ranked as MLB Pipeline's #1 international prospect in 2023.
 He signed with the Padres for $5.6 million in January, taking nearly all of the organization's $5,825,500 base signing pool.

-HAPPY BIRTHDAY BRAXTON HYDE: Grizzlies reliever Braxton Hyde celebrates his 22nd birthday today.
-Hyde was selected by the Rockies in the 14th round of the 2022 MLB Draft out of Butler Community College.
+Salas clobbered his first professional homer on June 6th, a two-run blast to right-center field in the seventh.

-FRANZEN GETS THE NOD: Tonight, the Grizzlies hand the ball to lefty Caleb Franzen.
-The 21-year-old was a 12th round draft pick by the Rockies in 2022 out of the University of Portland.
-You can read more about Franzen on Page 2 of the Game Notes and Page 27 of the Media Guide.
+PACHECO PITCHES: Tonight, the Grizzlies hand the ball to lefty Albert Pacheco for the first time.
+The 20-year-old signed as an international free agent by the Rockies in 2019.
+You can read more about Pacheco on Page 2 of the Game Notes and Page 47 of the Media Guide.

-BULLPEN DOMINANCE: On June 3rd and 4th at San Jose, the Fresno bullpen was unbelievable.
-Gabriel Barbosa (3-3, win) dazzled for a career-high five scoreless innings of relief.
-The righty allowed five hits and did not issue a walk while fanning six.
-Barbosa's five frames and six strikeouts were the most by a Grizzlies reliever this season.
-The Brazilian threw 59 pitches with 45 landing for strikes.
-Since making the move to the bullpen, Barbosa is 3-0 with one save and a 2.84 ERA over five outings.
-Sergio Sanchez added a clean fourth inning, giving the Fresno arm barn 9.2 shutout innings in their past two games.

 ROCKING AND ROLLING WITH RAMIRES: Grizzlies lefty Felix Ramires has been a bright spot in the bullpen this season.
 Ramires has appeared in 16 games, going 1-0 with five holds and a 0.82 ERA.
 In 22 innings, Ramires has allowed two runs (both earned) on 13 hits and nine walks while striking out 25.
 Lefties are 1-for-21 (.048; infield single) with 10 punchouts against Ramires this season.
 Ramires has not permitted a run in his last seven appearances (11.1 IP, 6 H, 4 BB, 8 K).
 The sidearmer is in his sixth professional season after signing with the Rockies as an international free agent in 2017 out of the Dominican Republic.